jasonsbeer/Amiga-N2630/README.md

 **IMPORTANT:** Before installing, it is necessary to determine if you have an early, non-cost reduced motherboard.
 If your motherboard is marked "Made In Germany" and "(C) 1986 Commodore" on the left side of the board, you have a non-cost reduced Amiga 2000 board, designated "A2000" in this documentation.
 An example of a non-cost reduced Amiga 2000 motherboard can be see [here](http://amiga.resource.cx/photos/a2000,1).
 In the event you have an non-cost reduced "A2000" motherboard, you must remove the Motorola 68000 processor from the Amiga 2000 motherboard and place a jumper at J302 of the N2630.
 All other Amiga 2000 motherboards are designated "B2000" and should leave the Motorola 68000 in place.

+**NOTE: The revision 3.x.x cards will not work on an original Germal A2000.**

 ## 68030 Mode
 By default, the N2630 starts in 68030 mode.
 When in 68030 mode, all installed RAM and the IDE device port are active.